We stand with Ukraine to help keep people safe. Join us

 VPN encryption in a nutshell

 VPN stands for Virtual Private Network.
-It means your computer becomes part of a virtual network and connects to the internet via a private connection, rather than through your ISP’s (Internet Service Provider) servers.
-It allows you to browse internet privately by encrypting your data and disabling anyone from associating your IP address to your online activity.
+It means your computer becomes part of a virtual network and connects to the internet via a private connection rather than through your ISP’s (Internet Service Provider) servers.
+It lets you browse the internet privately by encrypting your outgoing data and disabling anyone from associating your IP address with your online activity.

 But how does a VPN protect you exactly?
 Whether you access the internet using a VPN extension for a browser, a corporate VPN solution, a VPN feature on a router, or any other VPN type, here’s how a VPN works: